culturekings/shopify-json-parser/README.md

 # shopify-json-parser
-Shopify Liquid utility to parse a JSON string in to local variables
+Shopify Liquid snippets to parse a JSON string to local variables